-- Teasing and being made fun of

-- Spreading rumours online
+Teasing and being made fun of Spreading rumours online Sending unwanted messages Defamation

-- Sending unwanted messages, and

-- Defamation

-Basketball SA is concerned at the increasing number of complaints being made about the inappropriate use of text messaging, Facebook, Twitter, YouTube and other social networking sites by people involved in basketball.
+GSABA is concerned at the increasing number of complaints being made about the inappropriate use of text messaging, Facebook, Twitter, YouTube and other social networking sites by people involved in basketball.

-These sites have been used to bully other basketballers, to criticize referees and to make racist or sexist remarks about other participants.
+These sites have been used to bully other basketballers, to criticise referees and to criticise GSABA Management.

 This behaviour is totally unacceptable in our sport and will not be tolerated.

-Basketball SA's Codes of Conduct and Member Protection Policy address bullying behaviours as well as a range of inappropriate behaviours including discrimination, harassment and abuse and provide a complaints process for dealing with incidents.
+Basketball SA's, SACBC's and GSABA's Codes of Conduct and Member Protection Policy addresses bullying behaviour as well as a range inappropriate behaviour including discrimination, harassment and abuse and provide a complaints process dealing with incidents.

-The Member Protection By-laws refer specifically to bullying and inappropriate use of technology for that purpose.
-Under Basketball SA's Tribunal By-laws and Member Protection By-laws, behaviour which is unacceptable can be brought to the Tribunal, even if it didn't occur on the basketball court.
+The Member Protection By-Laws refer specifically to inappropriate use of technology for that purpose.
+Under Basketball SA's Tribunal By-Laws and Member Protection By-Laws, behaviour which is unacceptable can be brought to the Tribunal, even if it didn't occur on the basketball court.

-As long as the incident is basketball related, the Tribunal is able to deal with it.

-Basketball SA will have no hesitation in reporting to the Tribunal, and penalizing, inappropriate, basketball related, behaviour which misuses mobile phones, internet networking sites or other technology.
+As long as the incident is basketball related, the tribunal is able to deal with it.
+GSABA will have no hesitation in reporting to the Tribunal and penalising, inappropriate, basketball related behaviour which misuses mobile phones, internet networking sites or other technology.